 What is a Document Management Specialist?

-Document management specialist assists in developing enterprise-wide document management strategy, overseeing the implementation of best practices, and ensuring that the system is designed and functioning as per the business needs to facilitate efficient, compliance, and secure access to documents.
+Document management specialist assists in developing enterprise-wide strategy, overseeing the implementation of best practices, and ensuring that the system is designed and functioning as per the business needs to facilitate efficient, compliance, and secure access to documents.

 A document management specialist is a type of administrative professional that is in charge of managing organizational documents.
 The goal is to classify and archive documents, store and retrieve them, and ensure that all team members have access to vital information when needed.